 Applicants with a Bachelor's degree from a Dutch academic (non-hbo) university are exempt from providing an English language test report (see 'Exemptions' below).

-Unless you are exempt, you will need to submit an English language test as part of your UvA application in MyInfo before the application deadline (for exemptions, see below).
+Unless you are exempt, you will need to submit an English language test as part of your UvA application in MyInfo before the application deadline.
+Only submit your MyInfo application if you have obtained an English language test score report that meets our requirements. (for exemptions, see below).

 The Graduate School of Humanities only accepts English language tests taken within the past two years (if the application deadline is 1 March 2019, your test results cannot be older than 1 March 2017).
+English language test results that do not meet our requirements will not be considered, and will result in a rejection of your application.
 Submitting insufficient language test results or failing to upload a sufficient test score report when you submit your application in MyInfo will result in a rejection of your application.